+Fleets need end-to-end fuel efficient solutions - this whitepaper looks at bumper technologies and how advanced design and materials can mean a fuel efficient while also durable and easier to maintain bumper solution.

-Fuel Consumption Testing Proves AERO CLAD[®] Bumper Technology Offers Fuel Efficiency Without Compromise Fuel-Efficient Bumper Material Engineered for Durability and Ground Clearance With today's economic climate and environmental responsibilities, fuel efficiency is a major concern for trucking fleets.
-In recent years, the U.S. Department of Transportation (DOT), Environmental Protection Agency (EPA) and California Air Resources Board (CARB) have issued new regulations to improve the fuel efficiency of heavy-duty commercial vehicles.
-Balancing these, as well as regulations concerning greenhouse gas (GHG) emissions, with the desire to improve overall operating costs leads many to focus on weight reductions and aerodynamics.
-A common solution may be to shift from traditional metal bumpers to lightweight plastic bumpers that appear to be more aerodynamic.
+ith today's economic climate and environmental responsibilities, fuel efficiency is a major concern for trucking fleets.
+Balancing these, as well as regulations concerning greenhouse gas (GHG) emissions with the desire to improve overall operating costs leads many to focus on weight reductions and aerodynamics.

+Among those strategies, a common solution may be to shift from traditional metal bumpers to lightweight plastic bumpers that appear to be more aerodynamic.
 But at what cost?
 Simple plastic bumpers can be less visually appealing and more vulnerable to suffering frequent damage in moderate operating conditions, which can cost money and undermine any savings attained through weight reduction.

-SCOPE OF PAPER The market needs an option that provides durability without compromising fuel efficiency or adding additional weight.
+The market needs an option that provides durability without compromising fuel efficiency or adding additional weight.
 Hendrickson Bumper and Trim, a division of Hendrickson USA, L.L.C., led an extensive study of aerodynamics that resulted in the development on an innovative bumper material that addresses this need.

-This white paper first examines the basics of aerodynamics, the common misconceptions regarding fuel efficiency and the methods of testing available.
-It then introduces AERO CLAD[®] bumper technology, a breakthrough design in fuel efficiency, and outlines in a detailed methodology and summary of results specifically how this research validated the performance of the AERO CLAD material.
-BASICS OF AERODYNAMICS Aerodynamics is the study of the force of air and the resulting motion of objects through the air.
+This whitepaper first examines the basics of aerodynamics, the common misconceptions regarding fuel efficiency and the methods of testing available.
+It then introduces a specific bumper technology, outlining in a detailed methodology and summary of results specifically how the research study validated the performance of what is now known as AERO CLAD® material.

+Basics of Aerodynamics

+Aerodynamics is the study of the force of air and the resulting motion of objects through the air.
 Properties examined in aerodynamics include velocity, pressure, density, temperature, position and time.

 Air resistance, or drag, has a large impact on how an object moves through the air.
 As an object moves, it displaces air.
 The more aerodynamic the object, the more easily it will displace the air surrounding it.
 The drag coefficient is the mathematical variable used to calculate the force of air resistance that the object is subjected to.
+You can see at right the technical equation used to determine drag force.

+Equating Drag Force

-Drag force is determined by the following equation.
+Drag force is determined by the following equation:

-- > F_d is the drag force on the object

-- c_d is the drag coefficient related to the object's geometry and taking into account skin friction and form drag

-- > A is the reference area (frontal area)

-- > p is the mass density of the fluid (air)

-- > V is the velocity of the object relative to the fluid
+- Fd is the drag force on the object - cd is the drag coefficient related to the object's geometry and taking into account skin friction and form drag - ${\boldsymbol \cdot} \, {\mathbf A}$ is the reference area (frontal area) - $\cdot \mathbf{p}$ is the mass density of the fluid (air) - ${\boldsymbol{\cdot}} \, {\bf V}$ is the velocity of the object relative to the fluid consumption test procedure.